lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Round Results shows the per-round progress card with correct net percent (including hint penalties).
   - Final Results shows pass/fail banner and both requirement cards with accurate values.
   - Pink theming is consistent across the three pages.

+#### Solo Mode — Global Year Slider Bounds (2025-09-07)

+- __Goal__: For Solo gameplay, the year slider spans from the global oldest event year in the database to the current year, rather than being constrained by the round’s prepared image set.

+- __Implementation__
+  - Fetch and cache global minimum year
+    - File: `src/pages/GameRoundPage.tsx`
+    - On mount, a `useEffect` queries Supabase `images.year` for the oldest non-null row via ascending order + `limit(1)`.
+The result is stored in a session-scoped cache `__globalMinYearCache` and reflected into state `globalMinYear`.
+    - Fallback when unavailable: `1850`.
+  - Compute Solo slider bounds
+    - File: `src/pages/GameRoundPage.tsx`
+    - `currentYear = new Date().getFullYear()`.
+    - For Solo routes: `minYearProp = globalMinYear` (once loaded); `maxYearProp = currentYear`.
+Until loaded, omit these props so the layout temporarily uses dynamic dataset bounds.
+    - Pass these as `minYear`/`maxYear` to `GameLayout1`.
+  - Apply year bounds in layout
+    - File: `src/components/layouts/GameLayout1.tsx`
+    - Effective bounds: `effectiveMinYear = typeof minYear === 'number' ? minYear : dynamicMinYear`, `effectiveMaxYear = typeof maxYear === 'number' ? maxYear : dynamicMaxYear`.
+    - Used for input validation/clamping and forwarded to `YearSelector`.

+- __Notes__
+  - Level Up unaffected: Level Up continues to pass bounds from `getLevelUpConstraints(level)`; Solo global bounds do not change Level Up behavior.
+  - Caching: `__globalMinYearCache` avoids repeated DB queries within a session.
+  - Graceful loading: If the global minimum is pending/unavailable, `GameLayout1` uses dynamic bounds from prepared images; once loaded, subsequent rounds/pages get the Solo global range.
+  - Year selection is nullable until first interaction; `GameLayout1` and `YearSelector` handle `selectedYear: number | null` consistently.

+- __QA checklist__:
+  - Solo routes show the slider spanning from the oldest database year to the current calendar year once loaded.
+  - When the global min is pending/fails, slider uses dynamic dataset bounds and updates once the global bound is available.
+  - Level Up routes continue to honor level-specific bounds.

 ### Game Modes and Timers (Hooks)